Umpire Certification List

 There are two steps to attaining each level of Umpire rating:

 Step 1 – Attend an umpiring course, pass a written exam

-To become a Community level umpire you must attend the Community* Umpiring course, attain at least 75% on your written exam -OR- attend the Provincial Umpiring course, attain at least 60% on your written exam. *Please note that Field Hockey Canada currently does not offer a sanctioned Community Umpiring course, it is in development.
-Candidates should attend the Provincial Umpiring Course.
+To become a Community level umpire you must complete the online Community Umpiring course, attain at least 75% on your quiz -OR- attend the Provincial Umpiring course, attain at least 60% on your written exam.

 To become a Provincial level umpire you must attend the Provincial Umpiring course, attain at least 75% on your written exam.